Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Numerical Results

 Here $u=\bigl(u_1,u_2\bigr)^T$ is a constant vector that we want to find and we assume that we are given noise measurements $y$ of $p(\cdot)$ at locations $x_1=0.25$ and $x_2=0.75$.
 Parameters are chosen according to~\cite{garbuno2020interacting}, but we summarize them here for completeness:

-\begin{itemize} \item noise $\eta\sim\mathsf{N}(0,\Gamma)$, $\Gamma=0.1^2I_2$; \item prior $\pi_0=\mathsf{N}(0,\Gamma_0)$, $\Gamma_0=\sigma^2I_2$, $\sigma=10;$ \item measurement $y=(27.5,79.7)^T;$ \item number of particles $J=10^3;$ \item initialization: $(u_1,u_2)\sim \mathsf{N}(-3.5,0.1^2)\times \mathsf{U}(70,110).$ \end{itemize} Here $\mathsf{U}$ is the uniform distribution.
+\begin{itemize} \item noise $\eta\sim\mathsf{N}(0,\Gamma)$, $\Gamma=0.1^2I_2$; \item prior $\pi_0=\mathsf{N}(0,\Gamma_0)$, $\Gamma_0=\sigma^2I_2$, $\sigma=10;$ \item measurement $y=(27.5,79.7)^T;$ \item number of particles $I=10^3;$ \item initialization: $(u_1,u_2)\sim \mathsf{N}(-3.5,0.1^2)\times \mathsf{U}(70,110).$ \end{itemize} Here $\mathsf{U}$ is the uniform distribution.

-We choose $a=0.01$, $\epsilon=0.2$ in both EKS and EKHMC. {We find choosing $\gamma=1$ causes overshooting, a phenomenon which can be ameliorated by increasing to \zm{$\gamma=100$}; indeed this latter value appears, empirically, to be close to optimal in terms of convergence speed.
+We choose $a=0.01$, $\epsilon=0.2$ in both EKS and EKHMC. {We find choosing $\gamma=1$ causes overshooting \yw{(the trajectory exhibits oscillatory rather than monotonic convergence)}, a phenomenon which can be ameliorated by increasing to \yw{$\gamma=100$}; indeed this latter value appears, empirically, to be close to optimal in terms of convergence speed.
 We conjecture this difference from the linear case, where the optimal value is $\gamma=1.83$ (see Remark \ref{r:5.2}), is due to the non-Gaussianity of the desired target: the particles have accumulated considerable momentum when entering the linear convergence regime, and so extra damping is required to counteract this and avoid overshooting.
-Despite the desirable problem independence of the optimal $\gamma$ in the linear case, we expect case-by-case optimization to be needed for nonlinear problems.}
+Despite the desirable problem independence of the optimal $\gamma$ in the linear case, we expect case-by-case optimization to be needed for nonlinear problems.} \yw{We also empirically study how $\gamma$ affects the convergence speed for this 2D problem: we sweep $\gamma\in [30,10^4]$, compute the number of steps needed to be close to the convergent point by a threshold, shown in FIG.~\ref{fig:gamma}.
+When the threshold is small, large $\gamma$ converges faster; when the threshold is large, small $\gamma$ converges faster.
+The takeaway is that: large $\gamma$ converges faster eventually (small threshold), while small $\gamma$ converges faster initially (large threshold).}

 We evolve the ensemble of particles for 200 iterations, and record their positions in the last iteration as the approximation of the posterior distribution, {shown in Figure \ref{fig:2d}.} The EKHMC samples are quite similar to EKS samples, both of which are reasonable approximations of the samples obtained from the gold standard HMC \cite{duane1987hybrid} simulations -- but both approximations of the gold standard miss the full spread of the true distribution, because of the ensemble Kalman approximation they invoke.
 We also compute four {ensemble} quantities to characterize the evolution of EKHMC and EKS: $u_1$ mean, $u_2$ mean, two eigenvalues $\sigma_1$ and $\sigma_2$ of the covariance matrix $C_q(Z)$.
 EKHMC has faster convergence towards equilibrium than EKS, benefiting from the second-order dynamics.